NethServer/ns8-core/core/agent/README.md

 ### dump-env

-The `dump-env` command writes to a file all variables set using `set-env`.
+The `dump-env` command writes to a special file all variables set using `set-env`.
 The file can be used for subsequent steps.
 If the action is successful, `dump-env` is automatically called at the end.
 The generated file is saved inside the state directory and named `environment`.